 A recent lawsuit filed in the Cook County Circuit Court claims that the development and worsening of pressure ulcers led to the subsequent death of the nursing home resident.
 This lawsuit is discussed in the July 26, 2016 Cook County Record article titled “Estate administrator claims nursing home was negligent.”

 As seen in the article the lawsuit claims negligence in nursing home care.
 The nursing home resident (Bernice Taylor) allegedly developed pressure ulcers on her sacrum and bilateral heels.
 She later died, allegedly from the deterioration in health that accompanied the worsening pressure ulcers.

-Additional details and possible updates concerning this wrongful death lawsuit can be found in a variety of media sources including the Joliet Patch article and Cook County Record articles mentioned above.
+Additional details can be seen in a variety of media sources, including the Cook County Record article mentioned above.